-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES
+FIRST-YEAR UNDERGRA ADUATES

-PRIVATE INSTITUTION
+VATE INSTITUTION

-Tuition:
+tion:

-PUBLIC INSTITUTION
+BLIC INSTITUTION

-Tuition:

-In-district:
+tion: In-district:

+III-district: -

-In-state (out-of-district):
+In-state (out-of-district): -

 Out-of-state:

-NONRESIDENT ALIEN:
+NO NRESIDENT ALIEN:

-Tuition:
+Tuit tion:

-REQUIRED FEES:
+REG QUIRED FEES: 1

-ROOM AND BOARD:
+OM AND BOARD: -campus)

-(on-campus)

-ROOM ONLY:
+OM ONLY: =

-(on-campus)
+-campus)

-BOARD ONLY:
+ARD ONLY:

-(on-campus meal plan)
+(on- -campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\
+fees): d board fee (if your college ca room and board

-Other:
+Otner ·

-G2.
-Number of credits per term a student can take for the stated full-time tuition minimum maximum -- --------- ---------
+2. Number of credits per term a studer nt can take for the stated full -time tuition minimu mmaximum

-G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+3. Do tuitio on and fees vary by year of s study (e.g., sophomore, junio r, senior)?
+Yes ☐ No

-🗌 Yes 🗌 No ------- ------

-G4.
-Do tuition and fees vary by undergraduate instructional program?
+4. Do tuiti on and fees vary by undergr aduate instructional program m?
+Yes \[\] No

-Yes No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? \\\\\
+f yes, what percentage of full-time unde ergraduates pay more than th ne tuition and fees reported in G §1?